jeancarlov/Algorithms/README.md

 ### Intermedate Sort Algorithms : Merge , Quick , Radix Sort
 ## Why this algorithms?  faster sorting algorithms that can improve time complexity from  O(n^2)  to  O(n log n)

+## Merge
+#  MergeSort  O(n log n)  this actually the best we could get from a sorting algorith unless is help like in quick sort
+# Mersor is good with time complexity => O(n log n)

+## Quick Sort
+# It works in the same assumption as mergeSort.
+We slpit the data until is individually sort.
+However, Works by selecting one element (pivot) ex: 5  and finding the index where the pivot should end up in the sorted array, and then we repeated the process of pivoting an element for the left and right side